-Preeclampsia can cause the placenta to detach and the baby to be born too early, increasing the risk that the baby will have problems soon after birth.
+Preeclampsia can cause the placenta to detach and/or the baby to be born too early, increasing the risk that the baby will have problems soon after birth.

-The woman’s hands and feet may swell, and if preeclampsia is severe and not treated, she may have seizures (eclampsia) or organ damage.
+The woman’s hands, fingers, neck, and/or feet may swell, and if preeclampsia is severe and not treated, she may have seizures (eclampsia) or organ damage.

-Depending on how severe preeclampsia is, treatment may involve bed rest, hospitalization, drugs to lower blood pressure, or delivery of the baby as soon as possible.
+Depending on how severe preeclampsia is, treatment may involve modified activity (bed rest), hospitalization, drugs to lower blood pressure, or delivery of the baby.

 Magnesium sulfate is given by vein to prevent or stop seizures.

-About 3 to 7% of pregnant women develop preeclampsia (toxemia of pregnancy).
+About 3 to 7% of pregnant women develop preeclampsia.
 In preeclampsia, an increase in blood pressure is accompanied by protein in the urine (proteinuria).
-Without treatment, preeclampsia can suddenly cause seizures (eclampsia).
-Eclampsia occurs in 1 of 200 women who have preeclampsia.
+Preeclampsia can suddenly cause seizures (eclampsia).
+Eclampsia occurs in fewer than 1% of women with severe preeclampsia.
 If not treated promptly, eclampsia is usually fatal.